July 14, 2020

 Students accepted into the Kenyon Review Associates Program gain hands-on experience in literary editing, publishing, and marketing, and work directly with staff to benefit from special literary, cultural, and professional opportunities.
 Some examples of work assignments include: reading and processing manuscripts, coordinating publicity for special events and campus readings, grant research, and advertising solicitation.
 Students are invited to apply at the beginning of the school year.

-Interns in the Office of Public Affairs are engaged in telling Kenyon's story through a variety of mediums, from social media and video to news writing and blogging.
-By working directly alongside staff experts, they develop skills to help prepare them for careers in videography, marketing, and communications.
+Interns in the Office of Communications are engaged in telling Kenyon's story through a variety of mediums, from social media and video to news writing and blogging.
+By working directly alongside staff experts, they develop skills to help prepare them for careers in videography, marketing and communications.

 Continuing opportunities are available to freshman and sophomore students to work with faculty members in the Natural Sciences Division.
 These professors accept students into their labs to conduct research and learn techniques throughout the year.